anton-k/haskell-wushu-panda/README.md

 ### Introduction

 Welcome to the Haskell in practice series.
-I work in Haskell domain for a while.
+I have worked in Haskell domain for a while.
 It was a long time a bit more than a decade.
-I think there is a gap in learning when people already read the [elephant-book](https://www.amazon.com/Learn-You-Haskell-Great-Good/dp/1593272839) or some other [intermidieate course](https://www.goodreads.com/book/show/25587599-haskell-programming-from-first-principles) on Haskell or even the advanced [In depth book](https://www.manning.com/books/haskell-in-depth) but they don't know where to start or how to put the knowledge in practice.
+I think there is a gap in learning when people already read the [elephant-book](https://www.amazon.com/Learn-You-Haskell-Great-Good/dp/1593272839) or some other [intermideate course](https://www.goodreads.com/book/show/25587599-haskell-programming-from-first-principles) on Haskell or even the advanced [In depth book](https://www.manning.com/books/haskell-in-depth) but they don't know where to start or how to put the knowledge in practice.
 I hope to help you with that.